sillyhatday/GAMEBOY-MBC5-CPLD-2MB/README.md

 ![6 ProgVerifyCPLD](https://github.com/sillyhatday/GAMEBOY-MBC5-CPLD-2MB/assets/65309612/22686784-cfa1-4366-9776-a0bd3121f770)

 Now move over to your GBxCart software and test it out.
 Unplug the JTAG hardware and plug your cart into your GBxCart.

+## Compatibility

+Alex who wrote this code originally, designed it to be an MBC5 emulation.
+It behaves well enough as an MBC5 that the Gameboy and Flash programmers do not seem to care.
+One difference from the top of my head, after reading Alex's blog, is that this CPLD version does not map bank 0 as true hardware does.
+This should never be an issue, as bank 0 is always available in the lower 16KB address space [0x0000-3FFF].
+On real hardware, if you mapped bank 0 to the upper 16KB [0x4000-7FFF], you would get the data always available in 0x0000-3FFF in 0x4000-7FFF.
+In this implementation, it will do as the MBC1 does, by interpreting a bank 0 map request as a bank 1 request.

+In theory this should never cause an issue.
+Logically there is no reason to map bank 0 in this use case.
+A much better idea would be, to map bank 1 as the default in the upper address space [0x4000-7FFF].
+This way you would have the first 32KB chunk of the ROM available like any 32KB size game.
+The only way this will cause and issue is if the game programmer coded a zero bank map and then tried reading the upper memory space [0x4000-7FFF].

+So why did Nintendo remove this idiot proof feature from their first mapper to the later ones?
+In my opinion, I think they realised mapping 0 bank is a waste of time and it doesn't hurt anything to do.
+Mostly, as MBC1 and MBC5 use a second register to select the highest address bit in their extended ROM mode, you end up with holes in the address space you need to keep track of.
+For MBC1 you have 512KB of ROM space available, in extended mode you have 2MB available.
+The quadrupling of space uses another register to store 2 extra bits.
+These are then output on two extra I/O pins.
+If you want the first bank of the 1 to 1.5MB ROM space, that is bank zero, which switches to a 1.
+Each 512KB ROM space is missing bank 0.
+In MBC5 this does not exist as it is able to map bank zero.
+MBC5 base…tbc2MB/assets/65309612/4b8b82a4-8f76-4212-8625-ee4df86bf91d)